 PowerBooks and MacBook Pros have PC Card slots for even more connectivity.

-They also have high-end video cards capable of supporting multiple monitors, each with its own desktop.
+They also have high-end video cards capable of supporting multiple monitors, each with its desktop.

-Another cool feature is the ability to plug in a USB keyboard to a PowerBook or MacBook with the lid closed and use an external monitor saving your Laptop’s built-in monitor life-span and at the same time giving you a home Desktop experience with your Laptop.
+Another cool feature is the ability to plug in a USB keyboard to a PowerBook or MacBook with the lid closed and use an external monitor, saving your Laptop’s built-in monitor life span while giving you a home Desktop experience with your Laptop.

-A PowerMac Desktop is also set up for ultimate performance, and It has the most upgradability of any Mac, the fastest processors, tons of room for ram and hard drives, support for multiple Dual-port DVI monitors, PCI slots for audio and video cards, faster ports, buses, and drives.
+A PowerMac Desktop is also set up for ultimate performance.
+It has the most upgradability of any Mac, the fastest processors, tons of room for RAM and hard drives, support for multiple Dual-port DVI monitors, PCI slots for audio and video cards, and faster ports, buses, and drives.

-An iBook, Mac mini, and iMac may not share all of these features, so make sure to decide what you need and don’t need for your computing needs.
+An iBook, Mac mini, and iMac may not share all of these features, so decide what you need and don’t need for your computing needs.